G-7 Summit To Be Held At Trump's Miami Golf Resort

 There are several lawsuits moving through the courts that allege Trump is violating the Emoluments Clause of the Constitution, which bans the president from accepting gifts and payments from foreign and state governments.

-Noah Bookbinder, the executive director of Citizens for Responsibility and Ethics in Washington which is one of the groups suing Trump over the emoluments issue described the announcement as "unbelievable."
+Noah Bookbinder — the executive director of Citizens for Responsibility and Ethics in Washington, which is one of the groups suing Trump over the emoluments issue — described the announcement as "unbelievable."

 "Given the potential consequences the president is facing for abusing the presidency for his own gain, we would have thought he would steer clear of blatant corruption at least temporarily; instead he has doubled down on it," said Bookbinder.

 Since Trump secured the GOP nomination in 2016, his properties have become favored places for Republicans to hold fundraising and political events.
-Federal Election Commission records indicate that Trump's reelection campaign, GOP committees and candidates have spent millions at Trump properties in 2019.
+Federal Election Commission records indicate that Trump's reelection campaign, GOP committees and candidates have spent millions at Trump properties.

 Mulvaney said on Thursday that he himself was initially skeptical of the idea but said the event would be "dramatically cheaper" if held at Doral.
 He said Trump had "made it very clear" that he would not profit from having the resort host the summit.